 Steaming is the tea production process with the longest documented history, although surely not the oldest.
 The principal is simple: to cook the plucked leaves with steam as quickly and evenly as possible so as to stop any enzymatic activities in the leaves for subsequent steps of shaping and drying.

 Through information in Lu Yu’s Tea Classic (760 AD) and later literature by others, the basic procedures were: plucking of young leaves, washing, steaming, washing again with cold water, rolling and then pressing into a mould before drying over an oven.
-Loose leaf tea was processed with basically the same principal without the moulding part.
-It was the manual form of the modern day process.
+Loose leaf tea was processed with basically the same principle without the moulding part.
+It was the manual form of the modern-day process.

 The leaves are turned and conveyed along in the steamer for about or less than a minute, depending on the pluck and intent of the production.
 The cooked leaves, hot, soft and soaking wet now, are dropped into a set of rollers in a roasting oven set between 85 to 110°C to shape and dry for about 45 minutes.